Josh-Lawson/cosc349-assignment1/README.md

 The database has the following tables:

 1. User
-    - Stores information realted to the user such as username and password
+    - Stores information related to the user such as username and password
     - Stores access level of user (user or admin)
 3. Ingredient
     - Stores names and identifiers of all ingredients used in the system